 One of the coolest table saws I ever saw was an old Oliver (and I mean old).
-Turning a crank on the front of the machine rotated one blade out of the way under the table and brought another one up.
-What an easy way to change blades… no wrench required.
+Turning a crank on the front of the machine, rotated one blade out of the way under the table and brought another up.
+What an easy way to change blades… no wrench is required.

-For the rest of us, changing table saw blades means grabbing a wrench and making the swap.
-But you need to know which blade to put on, depending on what you’re planning on doing.
-There’s no shortage when it comes to types of blades you can put on your table saw.
-But in my experience we can narrow your search down to three very useful blades.
+For the rest, changing table saw blades means grabbing a wrench and making the swap.
+But please be sure to know which blade to put on, depending on your plan.
+There’s plenty regarding the types of blades you can put on your table saw.
+But we can narrow your search down to three handy blades.

 First, a crosscut/sheet stock blade with a high tooth count and alternate top bevel tooth pattern.
-On 10″ blades look for a tooth count of 60-80 teeth.
-Use this blade to get high quality cuts on the end grain of soft and hard woods, along with smooth and chip-free cuts on man-made materials like plywood.
-Remember that neither man-made materials nor end grain should be run across a jointer, so you want to get the best possible cut quality right off the blade.
+On 10″ blades, look for a tooth count of 60-80 teeth.
+Use this blade to get high-quality cuts on the end grain of soft and hardwoods, along with smooth and chip-free cuts on man-made materials like plywood.
+Remember that neither man-made materials nor end grain should be run across a jointer, so you want to get the best-cut quality right off the blade.
 The alternate top bevel buys you that cut quality.

 Next, a dedicated rip blade.
 These typically have 24-40 teeth and a flat top grind.
 A rip blade will hog through solid woods like there’s no tomorrow.
 “But hey,” you say, “if the cut quality on those 60-80 tooth blades is so good, why not use that one for ripping, too?
-Have a look at the gullets, the valleys between the teeth.
+Have a look at the gullets and the valleys between the teeth.
 Ripping blades need big gullets to carry away the large chips that ripping produces.
-If you try to rip with a crosscut blade you’ll most likely overheat and ruin the blade.
+If you try to rip with a crosscut blade, you’ll most likely overheat and ruin the blade.
 No good.
-Yes, you can cross cut and cut sheet goods with a rip blade, but you probably won’t be happy with the cut quality (or lack thereof).
+Yes, you can cross-cut and cut sheet goods with a rip blade, but you probably won’t be happy with the cut quality (or lack thereof).